Floessie/frt/README.md

 ## API

 The whole API resides in the `frt` namespace.
+That doesn't mean your classes have to be in namespace `frt`, but that all classes of `frt` have to be prefixed with `frt::` when  using them.
+See the code snippets below and the examples above.

 ### Task